 Whether you’re self-employed, unemployed, or covered under an employer’s health-care plan, finding affordable health insurance can be a frustrating, time-consuming process.
 Throw in controversy around the Affordable Care Act (ACA), and finding accurate, reliable information can be a nightmare.
 Sure, cheap health insurance exists, but qualifying can be tricky, and you’ll want to be sure the coverage isn’t too skimpy to cover your needs.

-In this article, I cover the true costs of going uninsured, what health-care reform means for you, and general tips that will help you get the best deal on health coverage.
-I also detail case studies on how two fictional shoppers found cheap health insurance.
+In this article, I cover the true costs of going uninsured, what health care reform means for you, and general tips that will help you get the best deal on health coverage.

 The Cost of Going Uninsured